-- 10.1.1 The school pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined in part three of KCSiE (2019).
-The school will maintain a single central record which demonstrates the relevant vetting checks required including: a barred list check, DBS check at the correct level, identity, qualifications, prohibition order and right to work in the UK. (see Part 3 of KCSiE 2019). - 10.1.2 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. (see Appendix 7) - 10.1.3 The school will ensure that all recruitment panels include at least one person that has undertaken the safer recruitment consortium, safer recruitment training as recommended by the Local Authority/Leeds LSCP. - 10.1.4 The school/college will ensure that written risk assessments are undertaken in situations where information provided on DBS certificates necessitates so.
+- 10.1.1 The school pays full regard and commitment to following the safer recruitment, selection and pre-employment vetting procedures as outlined in part three of KCSiE (2020).
+The school will maintain a single central record which demonstrates the relevant vetting checks required including: a barred list check, DBS check at the correct level, identity, qualifications, prohibition order and right to work in the UK.
+(See Part 3 of KCSiE 2020). - 10.1.2 All recruitment materials will include reference to the school's commitment to safeguarding and promoting the wellbeing of pupils. (see Appendix 7) - 10.1.3 The school will ensure that all recruitment panels include at least one person that has undertaken the safer recruitment consortium, safer recruitment training as recommended by the Local Authority/Leeds LSCP. - 10.1.4 The school/college will ensure that written risk assessments are undertaken in situations where information provided on DBS certificates necessitates so.
 Written risk assessments must be undertaken for all volunteers not engaging in regulated activity.
 Advice and support for carrying out risk assessments can be accessed through the school's HR Advisor/Provider/Contact or the Education Safeguarding Team.

-10.2 Procedures in the event of an allegation against a member of staff or person in school
+10.2 Managing allegations or safeguarding concerns against a member of staff or person in school procedures.

-- 10.2.1 These procedures must be followed in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has: - a) behaved in a way that has harmed a child or may have harmed a child - b) possibly committed a criminal offence against or related to a child - c) behaved towards a child or children in a way that indicates s/he may pose a risk of harm to children
+- 10.2.1 These procedures must be followed in any case in which it is alleged that a member of staff (including supply staff), governor, visiting professional or volunteer has: - a) behaved in a way that has harmed a child or may have harmed a child - b) possibly committed a criminal offence against or related to a child - c) behaved towards a child or children in a way that indicates s/he may pose a risk of harm to children - d) behaved or may have behaved in a way that indicates they may not be suitable to work with children.

-10.2.2 Inappropriate behaviour by staff/volunteers could take the following forms:
+10.2.2 Inappropriate behaviour by staff or person in school could take the following forms: